DSE-Workstation Risk Assessments

 - A genetic or progressive musculoskeletal condition.

-- Heightened sensitivity to distractions, noise or certain lights.
+- Heightened sensitivity to distractions, noise or certain lights around their workstation.

-The assessment appointment will normally be for 60 minutes.
+A DSE-Workstation Risk Assessment appointment will normally last for 60 minutes.

 - The worksurface capturing the normal position of all equipment when in use.